cybergreen-net/www.cybergreen.net/mitigation/asean.md

 ## What We Measure

 CyberGreen develops and applies statistical methods to data, allowing for measurement of key indicators of malicious activity and risk conditions.
-These methods provide analytical insight about patterns, priorities, and trends for action by the CERT/CSIRT community and others.
 Using state-of-the-art metrics-based measurement and visualization, CyberGreen produces an Index score for four risk indicators using 1 TB of validated data collected from multiple sources.
 The four risk indicators are Open DNS, Open NTP, Open SSDP, and Spam.

 ### Risks